Prostitution in Singapore: Policing

 By the end of 2015 there had been an increase of around 40% in fraud crimes that involved prostitution and sex-related scams involving the internet.
 The public was advised to be wary of practices such as sugar mommies, credit-for-sex scams and internet romance scams.
-Massage parlours that provide sexual services and other commercial sex-related activities were also appearing in suburban areas such as Woodlands, Sembawang, Sengkang, Jurong West, Yishun, Chinatown and River Valley.
+Massage parlours that provide sexual services and other commercial sex-related activities were also appearing in suburban areas such as Joo Chiat, Woodlands, Sembawang, Sengkang, Jurong West, Yishun, Chinatown and River Valley.
 In response the Government of Singapore began looking at various options for regulating and punishing violations such as cases of unlicensed prostitution and the operation of brothels.
 In 2016, examples of sentencing included the case of a man who was jailed for 85 months and fined S$130,000 for organising online prostitution and evading nearly S$27,000 of income tax.

 In 2015 there were also reported cases of nightly sex activities involving transvestite prostitutes soliciting at a car park in the old Woodlands Town Garden which is adjacent to the Johor-Singapore Causeway.
 Some of these were Malaysian transvestites with full-time jobs in Singapore who were making use of this activity as a side job to save money for gender-affirming surgery.
 In 2016 Member of Parliament Halimah Yacob announced a series of proposals involving the National Parks Board to address concerns about the area.
 These included upgrading the park and the adjacent shopping malls.

+The Singapore Police conducts frequent raids against vice-related activities.
+In June 2024, more than 1,000 multi-agency operations was conducted with 512 arrests made.

 There are also rare cases of people impersonating policemen in order to rob sex workers.
 In 2016 the organiser of such a crime was sentenced to two years and seven months in jail and 12 strokes of the cane.